kbss-cvut/s-pipes-editor-ui/README.md

 Then, SPipes Editor UI can be run as `docker run -e SERVICE_URL=<SPIPES_BACKEND_URL> -p 3000:80 s-pipes-editor-ui`
 where <SPIPES_BACKEND_URL> denotes the URL where SPipes backend is running.

-### Docker-compose
+### Docker Compose

 You can run editor together with backend using docker orchestration.
-The docker-compose is composed of 4 services and can be run via `docker-compose up`:
+The docker compose is composed of 4 services and can be run via `docker compose up`:
 * [kbss-cvut/s-pipes-editor-ui:latest](https://ghcr.io/kbss-cvut/s-pipes-editor/s-pipes-editor-ui:latest) - accessible on `http://localhost:1235`
 * [kbss-cvut/s-pipes-editor-rest:latest](https://ghcr.io/kbss-cvut/s-pipes-editor/s-pipes-editor:latest) - accessible on `http://localhost:1235/rest`
 * [kbss-cvut/spipes-engine:latest](https://ghcr.io/kbss-cvut/s-pipes-engine/s-pipes-engine:latest) - accessible on `http://localhost:1235/services/s-pipes`